Declarative Skill Manifest

 New team members get the same AI context in one command:

-# .skillshare/.metadata.json is committed to the repo
+# .skillshare/config.yaml skills: section is committed to the repo

 git clone <project-repo>